Lai-YT/pda-algorithms/euler_path/README.md

 make release CXX=<compiler>
 ```

-The executable will be located in the root of the subproject and named `Lab3`.
+The executable will be located in the root of the subproject and named `EulerPath`.

 ## 🎈 Usage

 To run the program, you can use the following command:

 ```
-Usage: ./Lab3 IN OUT
+Usage: ./EulerPath IN OUT

 Options:
     -h, --help       Prints this help message